GeoTopChristy/HCPdm/README.md

 ![](figures/headT.png)

-# HCPdm: Clssification of hyperbolic Coxeter d-polytopes with m facets
+# HCPdm: Classification of hyperbolic Coxeter d-polytopes with m facets

 ## What is it?